Solar plane aiming for first round-the-world flight lands in India

 The aircraft is as heavy as a family car at 2,300 kg (5,100 lb) but has a wingspan as wide as the largest airliner.

 The design and construction of the Solar Impulse took 12 years.
-A first version of the craft rolled out in 2009 and broke records for height and distance travelled by a manned solar plane.
-(Writing by Tommy Wilkes; Editing by Robert Birsel)
+A first version of the craft rolled out in 2009 and broke records for height and distance traveled by a manned solar plane.